What does exchange of contracts mean?

 If you can, choose another day.

-Friday is the busiest day for removal companies.
+Friday is the busiest day for removals companies.
 They may charge a premium to work on a Friday, or a lack of choice over who you use may mean you pay for a more expensive firm.

 Mortgage companies and solicitors are also often busiest on a Friday, so transactions on Fridays are likely to complete later on in the day.
 If there is a large chain, there may not be enough time to confirm each buyer in the chain can complete, and the chain may fail.